breatheco-de/content/src/content/lesson/token-based-api-authentication.md

 ### Every token is a session

-The momend you generate the token you can decide if you want it to expire, same way web sessions expire when you log in into your online bank account.
+The moment you generate the token you can decide if you want it to expire, same way web sessions expire when you log in into your online bank account.

 When a client successfully authenticates it will receive that unique token and it will be able to attached to the request headers of every request it makes from that moment on, that token will be the "User session".